 On March 24, 2020, HSLDA published an article revealing a Harvard Summit to Discuss Regulating Homeschooling.
 Billed as an event to discuss “Politics, Problems and Prospects for Reform”, the proposed schedule lists speakers who have for years promoted strict regulation of homeschooling.
 Among them is Harvard Law Professor, Elizabeth Bartholet.

-article proposing a presumptive ban on homeschooling.
+Ms Bartholet has written an 80 page article proposing a presumptive ban on homeschooling.
 It is scheduled for publication in the Arizona Law Review this June.
 TEACH CT has already published two posts on our blog addressing some of Ms Bartholet’s inflammatory rhetoric.

 In our first post, “Who Should Be Minding the Children?”, we address how the statist idea that government knows best contradicts our history and our common sense.
 Next, we refute with real data Ms. Bartholet’s claims of homeschool abuse in: “Safer at Home: A Look at the Evidence on Abuse in the Homeschooling Community.”